McIntire School of Commerce

 The McIntire School of Commerce invites students from the College of Arts and Sciences to consider many different opportunities to study business at UVA.
 The electives and minor listed below are open to students in other schools of enrollment.

-ENTP 1010 Startup: An Introduction to Entrepreneurship (Open to 1st and 2nd year students; required for the Entrepreneurship Minor)
+ENTP 1010 Startup: An Introduction to Entrepreneurship (Open to 1st and 2nd year students)

 COMM 1100 Understanding the World of Business (Open to all undergraduates)

 COMM 1800 Foundations of Commerce (Open to 1st and 2nd year students; prerequisite for the McIntire School of Commerce)